Best Bedtime Routine for Baby to Sleep Better

 There is no need to start a bedtime routine as soon as you deliver your bundle of joy.
 Newborns need all the rest they can get and will sleep throughout the day.
 Their circadian rhythms are not developed yet and they do not have any predictable patterns.
 They will sleep for a couple of hours, wake up to feed, and then sleep again.
 So, for the first 3-4 months, feed and cuddle your baby, soak in their cuteness and enjoy the awesomeness of motherhood.
 At 4-6 months of age, you can predict your baby’s sleeping patterns.
 It is the time when they start developing sleep associations i.e., associating sleeping time with certain activities like feeding, massaging, and lullabies.
 And, this is the right time for you to start a bedtime routine for your kids.

 At 4-6 months, your baby will be sleeping around 5-6 hours at a stretch during the night time.
 This is the right time to initiate a day and nighttime routine for them.
 Keep a regular schedule of their feeding, playtimes, and naps during the day.
 Create a regular bedtime routine and put your munchkin to bed around the same time during the night.

 Scheduling the Baby Bedtime Routine

-Bedtime routine for your baby has to be flexible that works for both of you.
+The bedtime routine for your baby has to be flexible and works for both of you.
 Here is a great routine that you can follow or make changes that suits you and the baby.